Publish for the Huawei HarmonyOS

 Starting with v3.2, Cocos Creator supports packaging games as Huawei HarmonyOS (

 Note: the Package name needs to be consistent with the Game Package Name in the Build panel of Cocos Creator.

 Download and install HUAWEI DevEco Studio.
 After the installation is complete Configure Development Environment, download the HarmonyOS SDK, please check Java and Native for the SDK packages in the SDK Platforms page.

 Remember the directory indicated by HarmonyOS SDK Location shown at the top of the window, fill in the path of this SDK in the Preferences panel of Cocos Creator later.

 Building with Cocos Creator

-Use Cocos Creator to open the project, click Cocos Creator -> Preferences -> External Programs in the upper menu bar, configure HarmonyOS NDK and HarmonyOS SDK path:
+Use Cocos Creator to open the project, click Cocos Creator/File -> Preferences -> External Programs in the upper menu bar, configure HarmonyOS NDK and HarmonyOS SDK path:

 Open the Build panel from Project -> Build in the menu bar.
 Select HarmonyOS in Platform in the Build panel, and configure Build Options as needed.
 Next, click the Build button at the bottom right.

 - Game Package Name in the expanded option of HarmonyOS needs to be consistent with the Package name when adding the HarmonyOS application in the AppGallery Connect.

 - We deprecated the Render BackEnd in the expanded option of HarmonyOS since v3.4.2 due to HarmonyOS offering full support to GLES3.